 Read more

-...reading/writing, helping my students advance their abilities in a variety of genres.
-I taught weekly group and one-on-one lessons in South Korea that covered test prep, critical reading, and essay writing My philosophy for teaching is that my students not only improve in their academic potential, but also become engaged with the material and understand the purpose of what they are learning.
-I have always applied my students' feedback on what they want to learn...
+...in Religious Studies.
+I tutor students in test prep (SAT, ACT, GRE, and English proficiency tests such as the TOEIC and TOEFL).
+I also enjoy teaching more general skills in reading/writing, helping my students advance their abilities in a variety of genres.
+I taught weekly group and one-on-one lessons in South Korea that covered test prep, critical reading, and essay writing My philosophy for teaching is that my students not only improve in their academic...

 Read more

-...from Ohio University.
+...Russian from Ohio University.
 During my time there, I tutored students in a variety of subjects, including biology, chemistry, and Spanish.
 In addition, I worked as both a peer advisor and teaching assistant, which gives me insight into the learning strategies and study skills that students need to succeed.
-As a tutor, I like to focus on doing actual problems with students because it is the most effective way to immediately identify their strengths and weaknesses...
+As a tutor, I like to focus on doing actual problems with students because it is the most effective way to immediately identify their strengths and...

 Read more